Golborne South railway station

 Golborne South railway station was one of two stations serving the town of Golborne, to the south of Wigan.
+The station was opened in 1839 and closed to passengers in 1961 and goods in 1967.
+It is proposed for reopening, with the potential to open in 2028.

+History

 The early line and station to 1849

 The line was opened by the Wigan Branch Railway (WBR) in 1832 from to as a single track with passing places although the trackbed had been engineered for double track.
 In 1834 the WBR became part of the North Union Railway (NUR) and they doubled the track in time for the opening of the line northwards to in 1838.